concordant/c-crdtlib/README.md

 ### Ready to test Node.js environment

 You can use the script *kotlin_to_nodejs.sh* that will configure everything to use the Node.js generated package in the root directory of the project.
-You can now use the CRDTlib module with Javascript as described in the *test_nodejs.js* file.
+You can now use the CRDTlib module with Javascript as described in the example file *test_nodejs.js*.

+### Generate documentation

+Generation of the documentation is done using the Gradle plugin Dokka.
+To generate do full documentation use the command line: *gradle dokka*.

+The documentation can be accessed by opening the file *build/docs/crdtlib-kotlin/index.html*.